July 12, 2021

 As members of your customer service team gain access to insights once reserved for marketing and analysis, they become more confident and motivated about engaging with prospects and customers.
 That can be the high road to personalized engagement that leads to increased retention and brand loyalty.
 Lexer’s built-in service tools can help you transform customer service from a cost-center to a profit-center.

 Even with increasing investment in CDPs, there remains a sizable gap between the new technology and the skills that it requires.
 One survey reported that "executives are struggling with a skills gap that has hampered getting everything out of their data."
 Another survey found that 30% of marketers are "staking their futures on data analysis skills."

 Investment in CDP pays off, and more than pays off, when teams have the skills to analyze data and reach accurate conclusions that can be put into action.
 The vendor you choose is the natural source of support as your company gets up to speed.
 The vendor must have the willingness and the resources to be your partner and consultant in understanding and mastering the complex field of customer analytics.

 A CDP vendor like Lexer acts a strategic partner, providing the consulting and support services you need to improve the customer experience.

 Book a demo of Lexer’s CDP

-Lexer is the CDP of choice for leading brands such has Quiksilver, Igloo, Nine West, Rip Curl, Supergoop!, and more.
+Lexer is the CDP of choice for leading brands such has Quiksilver, Milly, True Religion, Rip Curl, Supergoop!, and more.
 As the only CDP built for retail, we help the world's most iconic brands drive incremental sales from improved customer engagement.